JaydenLoh0506/Impostor/README.md

 ## Server
 ![Server Module](https://github.com/user-attachments/assets/def03fa0-fa10-4123-ab30-522eb969acc5)
 The server is responsible for<br />
-1. Database (Database currently is storing in file system and no actual storage is added)
+1. Database (The database currently is stored in a file system and no actual storage is added)
 2. API, the server provides services for the client
 3. Human Recognition module (register friendlies)
-4. Webhook to sent notification in discord application
+4. Webhook to send notifications in the discord application

 ## Run Server
 1. Install dependencies (notes* pip install flask[async])